impresso/impresso.github.io/README.md

 ## Setting up development environment with Docker

-## How to add an item to the Agenda
+## How to add an item to the Timeline

-To add a new event to the **events**, that is the project timeline, follow these steps:
+To add a new event to the **timeline** on the homepage, follow these steps:

 1. Create a new Markdown file in the `_events` directory with a filename following the format `YYYY-MM-DD-short-slug.md`.
 For example, `2027-01-01-new-event.md`.
 Use the earliest date of the event in the filename, as it is just being used to sort filenames in the directory. _Note: Jekyll would not render the file if the date in the filename is in the future, so you can safely create the file even if the event is not scheduled yet_.
 If you want the event to be displayed as a separate page, don't forget to add the `date` field to the front matter!